rnietoe/Training/docs/AWS/08-Databases.md

 Scaling

-* vertical scaling (storage, CPU, memory or network) with a new RDS instance of DB instance class.
+* vertical scaling (storage, CPU, memory or network) with a new RDS instance class.
 Instance may shutdown
     * multiAZ takes more time for vertical scaling, but RDS is shutted down less time than working on a single AZ
 * horizontal scaling with read replicas
 * scaling with AWS EBS storage

 Backup options

 * backups in S3 are stored in an RDS own bucket.
 * backup is for the db host, not only the databases.
-* only the differences are stored in the new snapshot.
+* only the **differences** are stored in the new snapshot.
 * in multiAZ there should not be impact.
 In single AZ, I/O is suspend from few seconds to few minutes.
 * restoring a backup create a new RDS instance. you cannot restore to an existing db instance.